 - Password (*)

-We collect this information in order to give you an overview of your orders and the contracts concluded with you in this connection.
-In this respect, these are data processing operations for which you have given us your consent.
-This is the legal basis of the data processing.
+We collect this information to provide you with an overview of your orders and the contracts concluded with you in this context.
+In this respect, it is a matter of data processing for which you have given us your consent.
+This is the legal basis for the data processing.
 You can revoke your consent at any time with effect for the future (see section 2.8).
-If you link your customer account to a SwissPass account, changes to your personal data (e.g. changes of address) and the services purchased are automatically compared with each other and recorded in both accounts.
+If you link your customer account with a SwissPass account, changes to your personal data (e.g. changes of address) and the services purchased are automatically compared with each other and recorded in both accounts.
 Please also note the following information for data processing in connection with your SwissPass account.

-When creating a SwissPass login/customer account on www.swisspass.ch: You have the option of creating a customer account on swisspass.ch.
-We need the following data from you:
+When creating a SwissPass login/customer account at www.swisspass.ch: You have the option of creating a customer account at swisspass.ch.
+In doing so, we require the following data from you: